TileDB-Inc/jupyter-iframe-commands/README.md

 ### Extension Package

-The JupyterLab extension should be installed in the JupyterLab environment running in the IFrame.
+The JupyterLab extension should be installed in the JupyterLab environment running in the iframe.

 To install the extension: